Memory-efficient structured convex optimization via extreme point sampling: Introduction

 where $\textup{opt}$ is the maximum of $w^TCw$ over the set $w\in \{-1,1\}^n$.
 The working memory of the algorithm is at most $3n$ numbers. \end{theorem}

 A key conceptual difference between our approach and existing factorization or sketching methods is that no \emph{a priori} bound on the rank of the optimal solution is required.
-Indeed, in the case of~\eqref{prob:relaxedMC}, it is well-known that the optimal solution can have rank $\Theta\left(\sqrt{n}\right)$~\cite{barvinok1995problems,pataki1998rank}.

-\paragraph{Generating extreme-point sample-based solution to convex programs} For a convex optimization problem with compact feasible region, if the extreme points of the feasible region can be represented in low memory, then we can track its solution in low memory provided that we can solve the linear optimization subproblem over the feasible region in low memory.
+\paragraph{Generating extreme-point sample-based solutions to convex programs} For a convex optimization problem with compact feasible region, if the extreme points of the feasible region can be represented in low memory and we can solve the linear optimization subproblem in low memory, then we can track its solution in low memory.
 This allows us to move to a more general setting where the decision variable need not be a positive semidefinite matrix.
-We provide a modified Frank-Wolfe algorithm (see Algorithm~\ref{algo:FWRandom}) whose output is a random extreme point such that it satisfies the optimality bounds for constrained convex program in expectation.
+We provide a modified Frank-Wolfe algorithm (see Algorithm~\ref{algo:FWRandom}) that returns a random extreme point that satisfies the optimality bounds in expectation.